Lenders

 Market tokens are rebasing - depositing 1,000 tokens of an underlying asset into a market offering 10% base APR will result in a wallet balance of 1,100 market tokens after a year, giving rise to a claim on 1,100 tokens of the underlying.

 Depending on the constraints placed upon the markets, lenders may be able to transfer market tokens freely (you can send them to a cold wallet, you can LP them, you can build additional infrastructure around them).
-Borrowers are able to constrain transfers to only those addresses that have received an onboarding credential, or completely prevent transfers except for those to/from the market contract.
+Borrowers are able to constrain transfers to only those addresses that hold an unexpired deposit credential or are marked as known lenders, or completely prevent transfers except for those to/from the market contract.
+Check the details of your particular market via the protocol interface, it's all explained there.

-If your address has ever received a credential to deposit to a specific market, you will always be allowed to place withdrawal requests for that market.
-If the market permits it and Lender A sends their market tokens from their depositing wallet to a secondary one, they must either be sent back in order to claim, or the secondary wallet address must also acquire a credential.
+If your address has ever deposited to a market or received market tokens while holding a valid deposit credential, you will be marked as a known lender, and always be allowed to place withdrawal requests for that market.
+If the market permits it and Lender A sends their market tokens from their depositing wallet to a secondary one, those markets must either be sent back to the original wallet in order to claim, or the secondary wallet address must also become a known lender.

 Making Withdrawals